-- Stationary grinders must be mounted to a substantial floor, bench or foundation to prevent excessive vibration or tipping. - Guards for both portable and stationary grinders must be installed and used in accordance with ANSI Standard B7.1 1970, Care, Use and Protection of Abrasive Wheels, 29 CFR 1926 Subpart I and the manufacturer.
+- Stationary grinders must be mounted to a substantial floor, bench, or foundation to prevent excessive vibration or tipping. - Guards for both portable and stationary grinders must be installed and used in accordance with the most current version of ANSI Standard B7.1, Care, Use and Protection of Abrasive Wheels, 29 CFR 1926 Subpart I and the manufacturer.
 Stationary grinders must be equipped with an adjusta3ble tongue guard on the side of the grinder must be used and kept to within 1⁄4-inch (0.6350 cm) of the wheel in accordance with 29 CFR 1910. - Guards must be large enough and sturdy enough to deflect wheel fragments away from the user. - Tool rests must be maintained at 1/8th inch from the wheel and adjusted to maintain this distance as the wheel wears down. - The maximum RPM rating of each abrasive wheel must be compatible with the RPM rating of the grinder motor. - All abrasive wheels must be closely inspected for imperfections and ring-tested before mounting it on the grinder.
-Defective wheels are to be immediately removed from service and marked so it cannot be used.
+Defective wheels are to be immediately removed from service and marked so it cannot be used. - Portable grinders must have guards and handles attached prior to use. - Hot work permits are required for grinding operations.